-On Saturday September 16th 2017, I attended the Macular Society conference in London with my daughter.
+On Saturday September 16th 2017, I attended the Macular Society conference, the MD Conference, in London with my daughter.

 Right from the time we stepped outside the Tube station, I was astonished at how well they were organised.
 As we stopped to look at our maps of the location of the conference, we spotted two people in yellow teeshirts with Macular Society on them.
 Every hundred yards all the way to the hotel, on every corner, there were more yellow teeshirted people many with flags to attract our attention.